-STRUCTURE OF A LETTER
+ST RUCTURE OF A LETTER

-- 1. Name And Address (Heading)
+1. Name And Address (Heading )

-- -----

--

-- 2. Date of the Letter.....
+2. Date of the Letter

-- 3. Your reference Our Reference
+3. Your reference

+Our Reference

-- 4. Address-inside.....
+4. Address-inside

-- 5. Telephone /fax/e-mail numbers
+5. Telephone /fax/e-mail numbers

-- 6. Attention to someone (if necessary) : Name.
+6. Attention to someone (if necessary): Name

-- 7. Subject of the letter : Usually Bold, Sometimes Underlined
+7. Subject of the letter : Usually Bold, Sometimes Underlined

-- 8. Words of Honour/Salutation : Dear Sir/Madam
+8. Words of Honour/Salutation : Dear Sir/Madam

-- 9. Starting Sentence.....
+9. Starting Sentence

-- 10. Body part
+10 Body part

--
+11 Closing Sentence: This is usually one or two sentences summary of the main points of the letter

-- 11. Closing Sentence: This is usually one or two sentences summary of the main points of the letter along with a 'thank you' or 'see you soon' statement included.

-- 12. Complimentary Close: Your's / Your's Sincerely/etc.

-- 13. Signature of Sender: Sign.& Title Of Sender & Designation

-- 14. Enclosures (If Any): Numbers and Subject
+- 11. Closing Sentence: This is usually one or two sentences summary of the main points of the letter along with a 'thank you' or 'see you soon' statement included. - 12.
+Complimentary Close: Your's / Your's Sincerely/etc. - 13.
+Signature of Sender: Sign. & Title Of Sender & Designation - 14.
+Enclosures (If Any): Numbers and Subject